-The Basilica of Santa Maria Maggiore also dates back to the 4th century and it’s said that the Madonna herself appeared to Pope Liberius and recommended the place for the construction of the church.
+The Basilica of Santa Maria Maggiore dates back to the 4th century and it is said that the Madonna herself appeared to Pope Liberius and recommended the place for the construction of the church.
 The basilica has undergone many changes over the centuries.

 Particularly impressive is the view of the Basilica from Via Panisperna, which begins in the Quartier Monti above the Museum of the Trajan’s Markets.
 By the way, there are also some restaurants in this street where you can eat quite well.

-The Basilica of Santa Maria Maggiore has very good transport links.
-Here is a stop of the hop on hop off buses.
+The Basilica of Santa Maria Maggiore has a very good transport links.
+Here are the hop on hop off buses.
 The Via Cavour, which runs in front of the Basilica, rises in one direction to the nearby Termini station.
 In the other direction Via Cavour cuts through the picturesque Monti district and leads to Via dei Fori Imperiali.